March 25, 2014 - Prescription Drug Take Back Day

-On Saturday, September 29, 2012 between 10:00 a.m. and 2:00 p.m., the Nashua Police Department in conjunction with the Drug Enforcement Administration (DEA) will coordinate the fifth nationwide one-day collaborative effort with state and local law enforcement agencies to remove potentially dangerous controlled substances from our nation’s homes.
+On Saturday, April 26, 2014 between 10:00 a.m. and 2:00 p.m., the Nashua Police Department in conjunction with the Drug Enforcement Administration (DEA) will coordinate a third nationwide one-day collaborative effort with state and local law enforcement agencies to remove potentially dangerous controlled substances from our nation’s homes.
 This national initiative will again provide an opportunity for the public to surrender pharmaceutical controlled substances and other medications to law enforcement officers for destruction.
 Expired, unused, or unwanted controlled substances in our homes are a potential source of supply for the increasing abuse of pharmaceutical drugs in the United States and an unacceptable risk to public health and safety.

 Back to Archive